terrestris/react-geo-ws/gitbook/introduction/npm.md

 Please check the [npm docs](https://docs.npmjs.com/) for further information.

+### Install packages with npm

+The most common way to install new packages with npm is via the [CLI](https://docs.npmjs.com/cli/npm).
+To install a package simply type:

+`npm install packagename`

+You find the installed packages in the `node_modules` subfolder.

 # Node version manager NVM
 * bash script to manage multiple active node.js versions